 Bahasa Indonesia Course in the Embassy of Indonesia, New Delhi

-You can also learn at the Embassy of the Republic of Indonesia.
+You can also learn about it at the Embassy of the Republic of Indonesia.

 The Indonesia Embassy Offers Free Bahasa Indonesia Classes for Non-Native Speakers in Delhi.

-They conduct short term (3 months) basic and 3-month Intermediate program and all FREE to promote the Bahasa Indonesia language and culture in India.
+They conduct short-term (3 months) basic and 3-month Intermediate programs, all of which are FREE, to promote the Bahasa Indonesian language and culture in India.

 Website – Link